Cost of Attending UGST

 Tuition Refund Schedule

-Students may receive a tuition refund up to the fourth week of classes (refunds apply to tuition only.
-Fees are not subject to refund.).
+Students may receive refunds of tuition only.
+Fees are not subject to refund.
 To receive a refund, the student must complete the withdrawal form with the registrar.
-Tuition may be refunded according to the following schedule:
+Tuition may be refunded according to the following tuition refund schedules:

 - 1st week of classes: 90%